 Back in 2011, The Economist shared an article regarding the most recent population census, “Minority Report: White America’s Collapsing Birth Rate is Changing the Face of the Country.”
-As I update this article ten years later, Pew Research notes, “U.S. Hispanic population surpassed 60 million in 2019, but growth has slowed” (July 7, 2020).
+As I update this article, a dramatic change has occurred in Texas.
+“Latinos now outnumber non-Hispanic whites in Texas, census data shows” according to NBC News.

-I have long wanted to see more nonprofit support organizations provide regular information to my fellow nonprofit fundraisers about how to reach out to Hispanic, African American and Asian American communities when it comes to securing funding for critical needs.
-Some organizations provide occasional educational programs, but we need more focus on this, and each and every year.
+I have long wanted to see more nonprofit support organizations provide regular information to my fellow nonprofit fundraisers about how to reach out to Hispanic, African American, Asian American communities and more when it comes to securing funding for critical needs.
+Some organizations provide occasional educational programs, but we need more focus on this.
 We cannot take for granted that people of diverse communities view philanthropy through the same eyes.
-And America is not only becoming more diverse – and richer for it – across all sectors, it is “graying,” or becoming older.

 From the Annie E. Casey Foundation, you might be inspired to learn: